The Ultimate Bread Baking Guide: How to Make Bread from Scratch

-Bread is one of the most satisfying bakes you can make in your kitchen.
-The smell alone is worth the effort.
-For bakers just starting out, easy bread recipes are the way to go, and in particular quick breads are simple to master.
-After a few goes at these bread recipes, though, you’ll be absolutely hooked on making your own bread and the magic that comes with the process.
-From mixing to kneading to proofing, we’ve got all the tips and techniques you need to make bakery-quality bread right in your own home
+After you learn the basics, we’re sure you’ll be absolutely hooked on making your own bread and the magic that comes with the process.
+From mixing to kneading to proofing, we’ve got all of the tips and techniques you need to make bakery-quality bread right in your own kitchen—including what to do if you end up with undercooked bread.

 How to Make Bread

-To start, opt for a simple, straightforward recipe like our top-rated basic homemade bread.
-You need just a few ingredients to pull it all together, plus it’s super versatile; slice it for sandwiches, serve it up with soup or toast it for breakfast.
+To start your bread baking journey, opt for a simple, straightforward recipe like our top-rated Basic Homemade Bread.
+It has only a few ingredients, and it’s super versatile—you can slice it for sandwiches, serve it up with soup or toast it for breakfast.

 where you’ll find our best tips and top-rated recipes.
 Then, share your bakes in our Bakeable Facebook group.
 We’d love to see ’em.